 This design was first used by BMW on its M3/M4 engine family.
 It reduces weight compared to other designs while reducing complexity and cost over traditional systems which rely on individual mufflers for each bank of cylinders (two per bank).

-4. It Has a Reinforced Cylinder Block
+4. Reinforced Cylinder Block

 The B58 has a reinforced cylinder block with higher-pressure die-cast cores and redesigned crankcase bearings for increased stiffness.
 The cylinder block is made of aluminum, which helps to reduce the weight of the engine.
 It also offers improved heat management, thanks to its cast-iron liners that absorb more energy from engine oil before it reaches your hot rod’s pistons.